-Merci: Yeah, I mean wow, of all the people that come to me through ICA, there are so many different backgrounds, and so many different aspects of what brought them to coaching.
+Merci: Yeah, I mean wow, of all the people that come through the doors of ICA, there are so many different backgrounds, and so many different aspects of what brought them to coaching.
 But Tracey has one of the most eclectic backgrounds that I have ever seen in someone who pursued coaching.
 She worked as a model in both commercial and print and as a TV News Anchor!
 How jealous am I.

 Merci: Paralegal.
-We shelf that, official make-up artist and now a talent agent.
+We shared that, official make-up artist and now a talent agent.
 She’s written a couple of books.
 And this is my favorite.
 She joined the roller derby at age 45!
 I’m totally in awe.
-And of course, Tracey’s website is called “Kickstart a Kick-Ass Life”.
 I have a feeling Tracey has been kicking some butt her whole life but for now Tracey, tell us how did you come to coaching?

 Tracey: Funny when you introduce me like that.
 I don’t think of myself like that.
 So it’s kind of interesting to revisit those things and hear it like that.
 So thank you!

 Merci: Sure, yeah.
-It’s interesting because sometimes it is those kinds of experience that really puts things in perspective.
+It’s interesting because sometimes it is those kinds of experiences that really puts things in perspective.

 Tracey: And I don’t think people if they see me now with what I am doing like the roller derby and stuff like that, could ever even imagine that I had those kinds of problems.

 Merci: So tell me, how did you get into coach training, what made you decide to sign up and get trained as a coach?

 Tracey: Well you said we both shared being a paralegal.
 Actually when I graduated from highschool, I’m 50 now and so that was back in the 80s and I wanted to be a police officer.